Everyone else seems to get along with Jane.

 When communicating with a person who is a High C, prepare your “case” in advance, stick to business, and be accurate and realistic.
 Factors that will create tension or dissatisfaction are being giddy, casual, informal or loud, pushing too hard or being unrealistic with deadlines, or being disorganized or messy.

-What is your behavioural style?
+What is your behavioral style?
 Ask those around you (your family, your co-workers, your boss) what they observe about your behaviour?
 Which of the four styles do they see as most dominant in you?
-Once you understand yourself, observe Jane’s behaviour.
-Which one or two behavioural styles best describe how Jane works?
+Once you understand yourself, observe Jane’s behavior.
+Which one or two behavioral styles best describe how Jane works?

-Consider meeting with Jane and discussing behavioural styles together.
+Consider meeting with Jane and discussing behavioral styles together.
 She is likely just as frustrated with your working relationship as you are.
-With the knowledge of your own behavioural style and that of other individuals, one is better equipped to adapt to an individual or a team in such a way as to improve teamwork and ultimately achieve better business results.
+With the knowledge of your own behavioral style and that of other individuals, one is better equipped to adapt to an individual or a team in such a way as to improve teamwork and ultimately achieve better business results.